Apocalypse96/Apocalypse96/README.md

 # 💫 About Me:
-## Lone developer, unstoppable force.
-Carving my own path in the tech realm.
+## Lone developer.Carving my own path in the tech realm.

 ## 🌐 Socials: